Saint Eadfrith and the Lindisfarne Gospels

 After a short time, feed back their observations and theories - expect someone to say it's a Muslim prayer mat or a carpet.
 Tease them by saying that the original is only the size of a piece of A4 paper.
 Explain that this is actually a decorated page from a handmade Bible, called the Lindisfarne Gospels, which is about 1300 years old.
 Ask those pupils who talked about making things, how long it took them to do it.
 Then explain that each page of the Gospels took Eadfrith about two months to create.
 If they mention the birds - there are 559 in all - explain that Eadfrith lived and worked on the Holy Island of Lindisfarne where there are a lot of seabirds.

-Next, show this page from the Gospels.
-This is the first page of St Matthew's Gospel, written in Latin, which begins the story of where Jesus came from by describing his family tree.
+It was written in Latin and begins by listing Jesus' ancestors.
 Again, get them talking about what they see: the two large 'snakes' are a very 'Celtic' or Irish pattern.
 Note also the uncoloured letters - why might they have been left like that?
 By mistake... or because the artist couldn't do any more... or might it be deliberate?

 1. All subjects

 Recap on key information.
-Use Worksheet 1: Eadfrith and the Lindisfarne Gospels (older children) or Worksheet 2: Four things we notice (younger or older children), depending on pupil age and ability.
+Use Worksheet 1: Eadfrith and the Lindisfarne Gospels (older children) or Worksheet 2: Things we notice and ask (younger or older children), depending on pupil age and ability.
 Worksheet 2 asks for annotated responses, which might be useful contributions for a 'wondering' wall display - this approach adapts an idea devised by Lat Blakelock of RE Today.

 2. RE - reflections